Shell-shock: Maine lobsterman finds two-tone crustacean

 "It looked as if someone had taken painter's tape and run it from proboscis to tail, then spray-painted one side.
 It's a perfectly straight line," said Alan Lishness, of the Gulf of Maine Research Institute.
 "You don't usually see such hard edges in nature."

-American lobsters are typically greenish-brown in colour, and become red only after boiling.
+American lobsters are typically greenish-brown in color, and become red only after boiling.

 The lobster was caught by Jeff Edwards, a lobsterman from Owl's Head, who kept it to show friends and family, then brought it to the Ship to Shore Lobster Co, a local fisherman's wharf, according to co-owner Anna Mason.